 For a formal table setup, place the tableware as follows −

-Service plate (dinner plate) one inch inside from the table edge.
+Place the dinner plate one inch from the table edge near the chair.

-Forks on the left according to their size with the biggest fork being nearest to the dinner plate.
+Place the forks on left of the dinner plate.
+Arrange the forks according to their size with the largest fork nearest to the dinner plate.

-Dinner spoon and knife on the right side of the dinner plate.
+Place the quarter plate on the left side of the dinner plate.

-Water glass and wine glass on the top-right corner of the dinner plate.
+Place the water and the wine glasses on the top-right corner of the dinner plate.

 The staff members who handle the telephone calls must be thoroughly aware of the work system.
 The procedure for handling calls is as follows −

-Avoid jargons and informal words such as “Yup”, “Huh-Huh”, or “ok.”
-Instead, use words such as “absolutely”, “certainly”, and other similar words.
+Avoid domain jargons and informal words such as ‘Yup’, ‘hang-on’ or yeah.’
+Instead, use formal words such as ‘absolutely’, ‘please wait’, ‘Yes’, etc.

-Always end the call saying, “Thank you for calling”.
+Always end the phone call by saying, ‘Thank you for calling (sir/madam)!’.

 The orders for table reservation or food delivery can be taken on phone.
-Direct service orders are placed and taken at the guest table.
+Direct service orders are placed and taken to the guest table.

-The visual channel of communication is not available while taking orders on phone.
-So, the staff needs to pay complete attention to what the caller says while taking order on the phone.
+While taking orders on phone, the visual channel of communication is absent.
+Hence the staff needs to listen to the caller attentively while taking order on the phone.

-Answer the customer’s call immediately by saying, “Good (morning/afternoon/evening), I am (own name); How can I help you?”
+Answer the customer’s call immediately and take the communication further cordially by saying, “Good (morning/afternoon/evening), I am (own name); How can I help you?”

-Listen attentively to the customer’s requirement of food, beverage, or table reservation.
+Pay a complete ear to the customer’s requirement of food, beverage, table reservation, or any specific requirement.

-Tell the customer about estimated time of delivery if it is home delivery service.
-If it is table reservation, confirm the timing, number of persons, and preferably the occasion.
+Inform the customer about time estimation of delivery if it is home delivery order.
+If it is table reservation, confirm the timing of customer’s arrival and the total number of persons to the customer.

-Repeat the order to the customer and take confirmation.
+Repeat the order to the customer and take his confirmation.

 Ask for the address or confirm the address and contact number if it is already in the database.

-Inform the kitchen staff and delivery staff member in case of home delivery.
-Inform the service staff to prepare a table for the given number of persons and the occasion in case of table reservation.
+Hand over the order to the kitchen staff.
+Inform the delivery staff member in case of home delivery.
+Inform the service staff members to prepare a table for the given number of persons and the occasion in case of table reservation.

-This happens when the guests are already seated.
+This takes place when the guests are already seated.

-Greet the guests and ask them, “What would you like to have, (Sir/Madam)?”
+Greet the guests and ask them courteously, “What would you like to have, (Sir/Madam)?”

 Note down the order carefully.

-Ask about which variant of the food or beverage they wish to have; if there are any for the same food item.
-Suggest the beverage or side dish that goes well with the main dish if required.
+Confirm which variant of the food or beverage they wish to have; if there are multiple variants of the same food item.
+Help the guests by suggesting the beverage or side dish that goes well with the main dish if required.

-Repeat the order to the guest with their respective quantities.
+Repeat the items ordered with their respective quantities.

-Inform the guest about expected time of order arrival.
+Inform the guest about expected time of the order arrival.

-Leave the guest table to transmit order to the kitchen.
+Leave the guest table and send the order to the kitchen.